Igbo music: Gongs

 These instruments are another important part of Igbo music.
-While not as important as the drum, these instruments do provide much needed rhythm and accompaniment.
+While not as important as the drum, these instruments do provide much-needed rhythm and accompaniment.

 The most prominent Gongs are the Olu and the Ogene.
 The Olu is a large Gong, about four feet long.
-The Ogene is smaller Gong and is about eight inches long.
+The Ogene is a smaller Gong and is about eight inches long.
 The Olu and Ogene are played by rhythmically beating the base of these instruments in cadence with the rest of the ensemble.
 The Ogene is used mostly for complementing drums and other percussion instruments.
 It is also very useful in helping dancers time their movements and gestures.
 The Olu produces a very distinct sound and is mostly used to warn the community of any danger or as a call for attention in case of an important announcement.